 Location: Lubbock Texas

 I am a retired Sheetmetal worker.
 I now make and sell wooden items at craft fairs.
-Lots of small boxes and toys, along with some trunks and wooden vases I have made.
+Lots of small boxes with inlaid images in the hinged lid, and toys, along with some trunks and wooden vases, and crosses I have made.

 I started my wood working by trying relief carving and looking for things to carve on.
 I no longer do much carving.

 Some of the first projects I made were functioning fireplace bellows with decrotive fronts.
 I also made them with inlayed, tooled, leather fronts.
 I spend about 35 hours a week in my workshop.

 -- "Just my opinion, I may be right"